Annotation cards

 • the canvas adjusts to keep the relevant element visible

-• navigating between issues updates the active annotation card
+• navigating between findings updates the active annotation card

 Annotation cards behave consistently across view modes, even as the visual presentation of the comparison changes.